 Other Considerations

 Cost-sharing terms can affect how quickly the annuity provides support.
 Some contracts impose an elimination period that requires the owner to cover all costs during the initial days of needing care.
-Others begin payments immediately once eligibility is confirmed.
+Others begin payments immediately once they confirm your eligibility.
 Owners without sizable liquid savings often pay attention to these timelines because even short delays can shift thousands of dollars of early care costs onto personal assets.

 Coordination with other coverage, such as Medicare or existing long-term care insurance, may also influence the usefulness of the annuity’s rider.
 Some contracts reduce payouts when other benefits are available, while others pay the full amount regardless of outside coverage.